Visit Dr Judith Krauss's profile on the York Research Database to:

-Judith Krauss is a lecturer in the Department of Politics and International Relations, teaching on the BA in Global Development, and is part of York's Interdisciplinary Global Development Centre (IGDC).
+Judith Krauss is a lecturer in the Department of Politics and International Relations, is a co-theme lead with Prof Rob Marchant for the York Environmental Sustainability Institute's (YESI) socio-ecological systems theme, and is a member of York's Interdisciplinary Global Development Centre (IGDC).
+She co-convenes the YESI Play for the Planet Network, and co-leads YESI events aimed at early-career researchers.

 Before her PhD, Judith worked in civil-society, public-sector and private-sector organisations in Europe and North Africa, including German development cooperation, World Bank, IIED and the German Ministry for Economic Co-operation and Development.